Humberger Nav

 Problem

-The ATS scans for the exact words from the job listing, if your resume doesn’t use phrases like “project management” or “Swift” exactly as written, the system might not notice you.
+The ATS resume Checker scan the exact words from the job listing, if your resume doesn’t use phrases like “project management” or “Swift” exactly as written, the system might not notice you.
 Sending a general resume without proper resume editing to match the posting is one of the most common resume mistakes.

 Solution